Adobe-Marketing-Cloud/reactor-user-docs/README.md

 Legacy DTM supported older versions of Internet Explorer, but over the last few years, the percentage of overall web users with older, outdated browsers has dropped to a small segment for our clients.
 Most Adobe clients now leverage more modern web platform features in current browsers and create better user experiences, including single page applications and interactive Ajax-heavy web sites and pages.
 As most clients move to more modern approaches with their sites, they demand a solution like Launch that enables those approaches.

-#### Does the new Launch work on native mobile apps?

-Adobe continues to recommend the [Mobile Services App SDK](http://www.adobe.com/solutions/digital-marketing/mobile-services/app-sdk.html) to implement data collection and delivery in a native mobile app environment.
-With Adobe mobile services, the process is streamlined with a single SDK that works with multiple Adobe Cloud Platform solutions.
-Going forward, you will see additional tag management-like functionality in the Mobile Services interface as the Launch and Mobile teams continue working closely together for more seamless Cloud Platform access and user experiences.

 #### What if I have other questions?